+case would place two of his/her 10% share certificates in the Bank Pool, and take the President's Certificate in exchange.

-The president's certificate may only be sold if there is another player who holds at least 20% in that company.
-It will never actually go into the Bank Pool, as the next highest shareholder will become the president.
-If two or more players are tied, the next one to the left of the outgoing president will become the incoming president.
+If two or more players are tied for the greatest percentage, the next one to the left of the outgoing president will become the incoming president.